-Kevin Foster, President, Broadband Forum Board of Directors; Head of Access Platform Innovation, BT
+Kevin Foster, Chairman, Broadband Forum Board of Directors; Head of Access Platform Innovation, BT

 In previous roles in BT he was responsible for BT's technical standards development programme and he led BT's DSL engineering team through the halcyon days of early ADSL broadband development, roll-out and the birth of VDSL technology.
 He has 28 years experience in the design and development of wireline digital transmission in BT's access network and international telecommunication standards.